 Inheritance & Divorce

-At IBB Solicitors, our divorce finance specialists can provide clear guidance on how inherited assets are likely to influence your settlement.
+At IBB Law, our divorce finance specialists can provide clear guidance on how inherited assets are likely to influence your settlement.
 Whether you have received an inheritance you want to protect or believe you are entitled to a share of your spouse’s inheritance, we can help you secure a fair outcome, usually without the need for court proceedings.

 Our team regularly deals with divorces involving high-value and complex assets in the £2-10 million range, so where a substantial inheritance is involved, we have the seasoned expertise and detailed legal knowledge to make sure your settlement is handled effectively.

 Wherever possible, we will help you negotiate a settlement with your spouse using negotiation and methods such as mediation, collaborative law and arbitration.
-This can help you to achieve a financial separation in a more conciliatory way, and at a lower cost than if you rely upon court proceedings,
+This can help you to achieve a financial separation in a more conciliatory way, and at a lower cost than if you rely upon court proceedings.

 However, often Court proceedings may be required.
 Where this is the case, our team can offer experienced advocacy and support through this process, helping you to achieve a settlement that fairly reflects your circumstances.